andyzhangx/demo/linux/flexvolume/blobfuse/README.md

-# Kubernetes volume driver for blobfuse
+# blobfuse flex volume driver for Kubernetes
  - Flexvolume is GA from Kubernetes **1.8** release, prior to v1.8 version is depreciated since it does not support flex volume driver dynamic detection.

 ## 1. specify `volume-plugin-dir` in kubelet service config (skip this step in AKS or from acs-engine v0.12.0)